Donate

 Set aside time each week to interact offline with friends and family.
 Try to make it a regular get-together where you always keep your phones off.

-Join a club.
-Find a hobby, creative endeavor, or fitness activity you enjoy and join a group of like-minded individuals that meet on a regular basis.
+Join a club or volunteer.
+Find a hobby, creative endeavor, or charitable activity you enjoy and meet like-minded individuals.

 Don’t let social awkwardness stand in the way.
-Even if you’re shy, there are proven techniques to overcome insecurity and build friendships.
+Even if you’re an introvert, there are proven techniques to overcome shyness and build friendships.

 Interact with strangers.
 Look up from your screen and connect with people you cross paths with on public transport, at the coffee shop, or in the grocery store.
 Simply smiling or saying hello will improve how you feel—and you never know where it may lead.